 Gabrielle Reid is an English-born Australian writer of mainstream contemporary fiction.
 She lives in rural NSW with her husband, three children and dog.
 Gabrielle began writing as a small child and never stopped.
 She's been dreaming of a writing career since she was seven, but took a few detours along the way.
 Gabrielle holds a Master of Creative Writing and a Bachelor of Arts with Diploma of Education.
-She's currently pursuing publication for her first YA novel, Forgetting Charlie, and writing a second unrelated YA novel.
+She's currently pursuing publication for her first YA novel.

 The longer version

 Gabrielle began her life in Yorkshire, England.
 She moved to Australia with her family at the age of five and grew up in the northern suburbs of Sydney.
 The youngest of three children, Gabrielle spent a lot of her childhood making up elaborate stories for her toys.
 She devoured books as soon as she could read, especially Enid Blyton.